GUIDELINES FOR BIDS

 The European Conference on Artificial Intelligence, ECAI, is one of the most important activities of ECCAI.
 Much of the responsibility for the success of an ECAI lies with the Program Committee Chairperson for the ECAI (to be abbreviated PC Chair or PCC).

-Just as it has established guidelines for ECCAI members proposing to host an ECAI, the ECCAI Board hereby publishes a set of guidelines.
+Just as it has established guidelines for EurAI members proposing to host an ECAI, the EurAI Board hereby publishes a set of guidelines.
 Any prospective PC Chair is expected to have understood these guidelines, and to abide by them.

-ECCAI, and the ECCAI Board acting on its behalf, have primary and final responsibility for ECAI.
+EurAI, and the EurAI Board acting on its behalf, have primary and final responsibility for ECAI.
 Much of this responsibility, when it concerns the ECAI scientific program, is delegated to the PC Chair.
-However, in case of disagreement between ECCAI and the PC Chair, the decisions of ECCAI (represented by its Board) are preponderant.
+However, in case of disagreement between EurAI and the PC Chair, the decisions of EurAI (represented by its Board) are preponderant.

 2. Responsibilities of the PC Chair